Lake Merritt: History

-Starting in 1961, Oakland's "Downtown Property Owner's Association," and the "Central Business District Association" repeatedly advocated for extending Alice Street directly through Snow Park, which was then the grounds of the Snow Museum, past the Schilling Gardens and the Bechtel Building at 244 Lakeside Drive, and down to the lake's edge on 20th Street.
+Starting in 1961, Oakland's "Downtown Property Owner's Association" and the "Central Business District Association" repeatedly advocated for extending Alice Street directly through Snow Park, which was then the grounds of the Snow Museum, past the Schilling Gardens and the Bechtel Building at 244 Lakeside Drive, and down to the lake's edge on 20th Street.
 They purportedly sought to alleviate motorist traffic congestion that might be caused by the closure of Broadway during construction of the nearby BART line.
 The plan met stiff opposition from Oakland's City Council in October 1964, which, as reported by the Staff of the Oakland Tribune at the time, told downtown property interests to "quit wasting its time."

+While celebrations at Lake Merritt have been largely peaceful and lively, several incidents of violence have marred the park during events.
+A mass shooting at a 2021 Father's Day event involving two San Francisco gang factions left two dead and five wounded.
+A gang shooting on Juneteenth 2024 in June left 15 wounded.

 Necklace of lights

 A "necklace of lights" encircles Lake Merritt.
 Featuring 126 lampposts and 3,400 "pearly bulbs", the necklace was first lit in 1925.
 In 1941, the lights were removed to comply with World War II blackout conditions.
 After a decade-long campaign by the Lake Merritt Breakfast Club, the lights were again illuminated in 1987.

 During Oakland's annual gay pride celebration, the city replaces the white bulbs with multicolored bulbs.